Titoutee/chipper/README.md

 # Keyboard layout

-The interpreter uses an hexadecimal keyboard.
+The interpreter uses a hexadecimal keyboard.
 I give here the exact key actions (on a french kb) for the 3 roms included.

 # Tetris
 Rotate piece -> A